Mars In Capricorn Is Here — Your Sexual Desires Will Be High

 January 29: Mars in Capricorn trines Uranus retrograde in Taurus.
 Seeing situations from a different perspective can help us explore alternatives and decide how we want to handle them.

-February 7: Mars in Capricorn harmonizes with Neptune in Pisces, allowing ourselves the space to contemplate our desires, release our reservations, and take action towards achieving them.
+February 7: Mars in Capricorn harmonises with Neptune in Pisces, allowing ourselves the space to contemplate our desires, release our reservations, and take action towards achieving them.

 February 13: Mars enters Aquarius, encouraging us to tackle challenges proactively and creatively.
 This will enable us to discover novel and innovative solutions to problems.